PicFest

 Competitive Analysis

-As I was working with an app that was in the first steps of it’s creation, I decided to start my process by analysing the competitive brands to understand their strengths, weaknesses and what features they offered their users.
+As I was working with an app that was in the first steps of it’s creation, I decided to start my process by analysing the competitive brands to understand their strengths, weaknesses, what features they offered their users and some common practices.

-I analysed the apps Momentum, Lense and POV, amongst others, and from this analysis I created an Affinity Diagram divided in Pros and Cons.
+I analysed 6 direct competitors, some being the apps Momentum, Lense and POV, and from this analysis I created a list of Pros and Cons.

 During my user research, I conducted interviews with: